Remscar/dOrg-Activation/README.md

 I could implement this into one mega Smart Contract if I wanted to, but I'm going to try separating each of these entities into their own Smart Contract, define interfaces for each, and implement them separately.
 Optimization can come later.

-## Implementation
+## Implementation / Journal of work

-I haven't developed Smart Contracts in almost two years.
+I haven't developed Smart Contracts in almost two years, so i'm gonna be remembering while I go.

+Marking the times in this as Hours:Minutes from after getting my dev environment setup.
+I estimate that I worked ~1.5 hours before the first entry writing this stuff up and doing the design.

-### 1:53 PM
+### +0:00 (H:MM)

 Setting up my dev environment took longer than expected.
 I used truffle before so I figured out how to get that working again.
 I also found something called `typechain` which allows me to program in TypeScript which I highly prefer over plain old JavaScript.